zach-is-my-name/GoalZappEthereum/README.md

 ## Contributing

-​     Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)